Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

-\textbf{For all models and under all levels of difficulty, $RS_{partial}$ values are $23.71\%$ and $4.65\%$ higher than $RS$, on average, for input and output prediction.
-This indicates that although LLMs have yet to achieve perfect code reasoning to predict all input or output values correctly, they can reason about some properties of inputs and outputs.} We believe code reasoning research needs both metrics: a strict metric, such as $RS$, can better reflect the end-to-end capabilities of the model in code reasoning.
+For all models and under all complexity groups, $RS_{partial}$ values are $22.44\%$ and $2.77\%$ higher than $RS$, on average, for input and output prediction.
+This indicates that \textbf{although LLMs have yet to achieve perfect code reasoning to predict all input or output values correctly, they can reason about some properties of inputs and outputs.} A strict metric, such as $RS$, can better reflect the end-to-end capabilities of the model in code reasoning.
 At the same time, there is a need for $RS_{partial}$ to reflect the incremental correctness or model's gradual progress~\cite{yu2024codereval,lyu2025top}.
-For the remainder of RQ1, RQ2--RQ3 (\S \ref{rq:input-output-comparison}--\S \ref{rq:reasoning-failure}), we use $RS$ as it better reflects the overall LLMs' reasoning strength.
-We use $RS_{partial}$ during the ablation study in RQ4 (\S \ref{rq:ablation}).
+For the remainder of RQ1 and RQ2--RQ3 (\S \ref{rq:input-output-comparison}--\S \ref{rq:reasoning-failure}), we use $RS$ as it better reflects the overall LLMs' reasoning strength.
+We use $RS_{partial}$ during the ablation study (\S \ref{rq:ablation}).

 Finally, we analyze how the behavior of the same LLM changes from one reasoning task to another.
 Figure~\ref{fig:successful_overlap}, shows the number of unique and common problems each LLM succeeds in predicting their inputs and outputs.
-We observe that \textbf{LLMs are more successful in output prediction compared to input prediction, with an overall success rate of $57.53\%$ compared to $51.99\%$.} This is likely because input prediction is intuitively harder than output prediction, i.e., the LLM should perform only forward reasoning for output prediction, compared to both forward and backward reasoning for input prediction~\cite{ding2024semcoder}.
-Furthermore, as the difficulty of the reasoning problems increases, i.e., moving from outer doughnuts to inner ones, the percentages of overlap between input and output prediction success decrease.
-The gap is bigger for \emph{Hard} problems, as real-world code contains more complex loops or conditional statements, making backward analysis considering complex objects as path conditions more difficult.
+We observe that \textbf{LLMs are more successful in output prediction compared to input prediction, with an overall success rate of $54.21\%$ compared to $46.88\%$.} This is likely because input prediction is intuitively harder than output prediction, i.e., the LLM should perform only forward reasoning for output prediction, compared to both forward and backward reasoning for input prediction~\cite{ding2024semcoder}.
+Furthermore, as the complexity level of the reasoning problems increases, i.e., moving from outer doughnuts to inner ones, the percentages of overlap between input and output prediction success decrease.
+The gap is bigger for \emph{HC} problems, as real-world code contains more complex loops or conditional statements, making backward analysis considering complex objects as path conditions more difficult.